What Is The Best Domain Registrar For You?

 Drop-catching basically means the registrar holds onto your domain for a certain period of time after expiry, allowing you to renew and not lose out on your hard-fought domain name.

+It's an industry-standard set by domain registries, not registrars, and is different for each TLD.
 For example - the .com extension is set as 30-days, whereas something like .eu or .us allows for a 40-day redemption period.

 Alternatively, the registrar will send you frequent reminders that your domain is about to expire, enabling you to renew before the expiration date altogether.